Brandman Style Guide for Writing

 board.
 Capitalize when part of a proper name.
 Ex: Board of Regents, Board of Governors, Board of Counselors.
 Lowercase when used alone: Marilyn Alexander joined the board this year.

 Brandman Foundation, Saul Brandman, Joyce Brandman: The Brandman Foundation was created for philanthropic purposes by Saul Brandman who died in 2008.
 His wife, Joyce, became president of the foundation and oversees its charitable endeavors.
 A $10 million donation from the foundation to benefit Chapman University College resulted in it being renamed Brandman University. https://www.brandman.edu/press-release/university-college-becoming-brandman-university

 Brandman MyPath.
-The official name of Brandman University’s competency-based education program.
-MyPath (without Brandman) is OK on second reference.
-Do not refer to it as Brandman’s MyPath or as CBE when reaching external audiences.
+The official name of Brandman University’s competency-based education program, that should be used in all references.
+Do not refer to it as Brandman’s MyPath or as CBE.
 See competency-based education.

 Brandman University.
 Brandman University is a separate entity from Chapman University, with its own Board of Regents and administration, and should be referred to as such.
 It is, however, part of the Chapman University System.
 On first reference include and capitalize university.
 Brandman is OK on subsequent references.
 Before becoming a separate entity it was known as Chapman University College.
 Graduates of Chapman University College are considered alumni of Brandman.
 If someone insists they graduated from Chapman while attending classes anywhere but at the Chapman campus in Orange, they graduated from Chapman University College.
 In that case it should be John Doe, who graduated in 1994 from Chapman University College (now known as Brandman University), donated …. .